reduxjs/redux/docs/advanced/AsyncActions.md

 >Async action creators are especially convenient for server rendering.
 You can create a store, dispatch a single async action creator that dispatches other async action creators to fetch data for a whole section of your app, and only render after the Promise it returns, completes.
 Then your store will already be hydrated with the state you need before rendering.

-[Thunk middleware](https://github.com/gaearon/redux-thunk) isn’t the only way to orchestrate asynchronous action in Redux.
+[Thunk middleware](https://github.com/gaearon/redux-thunk) isn’t the only way to orchestrate asynchronous actions in Redux.
 You can use [redux-promise](https://github.com/acdlite/redux-promise) or [redux-promise-middleware](https://github.com/pburtchaell/redux-promise-middleware) to dispatch Promises instead of functions.
 You can dispatch Observables with [redux-rx](https://github.com/acdlite/redux-rx).
-You can even write a custom middleware to describe calls to your API, like the [real world example](../introduction/Examples.html#real-world) does it.
+You can even write a custom middleware to describe calls to your API, like the [real world example](../introduction/Examples.html#real-world) does.
 It is up to you to try a few options, choose a convention you like, and follow it, whether with, or without the middleware.

 ## Connecting to UI